 December 2023- accredited Yoga Alliance 120 HOURS MANTRA AND MEDITATION TRAINING Course with Julie Hemmings & Divine Works.

-I hope to take my students on a journey of exploration, theory, and practice of Yogic Mantra in the upcoming year 2024.
+I hope to take my students on a journey of exploration, theory, and practice of Yogic Mantra in the upcoming years.

 Ever since my initial Yoga training, I have undertaken various CPD’s to expand my knowledge and to broaden my skills to be able to share with my students.